zac-williamson/aztec-web-starter/README.md

 PXE_PROVER=none ./deploy.sh
 ```

-To disable proving in the web app, you can add the following line in `app/src/local-wallet.ts` (uncomment it):
+To disable proving in the web app, you can add the following line in `app/src/embedded-wallet.ts` (uncomment the existing line):

 ```ts
 config.proverEnabled = false;